How to Evaluate a College Wrestling Program

 Coach and team culture

-Does the school have a strength and conditioning professional?
-Great weight room?
-Does the mat space match up with the number of athletes?
-Do they have sports medicine and recovery amenities for athletes?
-How does the school work to support their athletes to ensure graduation success?
-Wrestle, rest, recovery, rise and repeat will be essential to support your longevity as a college athlete.
+Train, rest, recover, repeat will be essential to support your longevity as a college athlete.
 College wrestling is about becoming a well rounded athlete and learning how to properly train.
-But you must be supported in the areas you know are important for your athletic growth.
+You must be supported in the areas you know are important for your athletic growth.

 Advice from a college wrestler